Providing Elderly Energy Workers with Free Healthcare

 Obtaining Home Health Care for the Elderly

 Many of those who became ill as a result of exposure to dangerous materials while on the job are entering their twilight years.
-This means that these individuals must not only struggle with their lung problems or cancers caused by the exposure, but must also come to terms with other health problems that commonly affect the elderly.
+This means that these individuals must not only struggle with their lung problems or cancers caused by the exposure but must also come to terms with other health problems that commonly affect the elderly.
 The federal government compensates claimants for their injuries and provides full medical benefits, which include health care that is specifically aimed at meeting the needs of seniors.
-United Energy Workers Healthcare is here to provide those necessary medical treatments for you free of cost.
+United Energy Workers Healthcare and Four Corners Health Care is here to provide those necessary medical treatments for you free of cost.
 If you have incurred illnesses or diseases because you were a nuclear worker, or you are a survivor of such a worker, make sure to contact us today.
 We will make sure that you can receive the medical care and treatment you deserve.

 Who We Serve